Master of Social Work – Boise Campus

 Our Master of Social Work degree program (MSW) was established in 1991 and accredited by the Council on Social Work Education.

-The School of Social Work at Boise State University offers both Full-Program MSW and Advanced Standing MSW Programs.
-The Full-Program MSW is for students with baccalaureate degrees in other disciplines.
+The School of Social Work at Boise State University offers both Regular MSW Program and Advanced Standing MSW Programs.
+The Regular MSW Program is for students with baccalaureate degrees in other disciplines.
 The Advanced Standing MSW Programs are designed for students who have earned a baccalaureate degree from an undergraduate social work program accredited by the Council on Social Work Education; you can apply for the Advanced Standing programs if you meet one of the following requirements:

 - 1) you graduated with a Bachelor of Social Work from a CSWE (Council of Social Work Education) accredited school within the last 5 years.